Professional Counselor

 Warm, passionate, and funny.

-Emmy’s Approach
+Emily’s Approach

 I utilize interventions informed by Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
 Through increasing self-reflection and self-awareness, we will work together to explore sustainable areas for change in life that align with your values and goals.
 We will also brainstorm how to make healthy coping strategies accessible in moments of emotional distress or crisis.
 I want to hear about what works and what does not work.
 All feelings and thoughts are always welcome; they provide us with helpful information on what to move toward or away from.